net-lisias-kspu/WorldStabilizer/README.md

-# WorldStabilizer Unofficial
+# WorldStabilizer /L Unofficial

 A way to counter ground collision bug in KSP.
-Unnoficial fork by Lisias.
+Unofficial fork by Lisias.

 ## In a Hurry